November 6 - Day Zero

 The information in this section is current as of August 4, 2023, but should be used as a guide only and confirmed on a case-by-case basis by individuals planning to travel.
 The guidance includes links to primary sources of information.

 - Citizens not from Mercosur, Latin American and Caribbean countries must enter with a valid passport.
 Please ensure to check the visa requirements for your country here.
 Please note that this page is in Spanish.
 We recommend viewing it in Google Chrome and using the browser’s translation functionality for alternative languages.

 - Most Latin American and Caribbean citizenscountries do not require visas, but it is recommended in all cases to confirm in the official list of the National Direction of Migration.
 Find the list of countries and visa requirements here.

 - Citizens of Mercosur countries and associated states do not require visas to enter Uruguay, and may enter with an identity card or passport (it is recommended to confirm in each case).

 - For entry of minors, documentation and permits from the country of origin will be required.

-- Previously, it was a requirement for foreigners entering by any means must have health coverage or medical insurance.
+- Previously, it was a requirement for foreigners entering by any means to have health coverage or medical insurance.
 As of June 2023, this is no longer a requirement.